minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

 #. *(Optional)* Duplicate **tiers** from existing standalone deployment to new deployment

-   Use :mc-cmd:`mc ilm tier ls` with the ``--json`` flag to retrieve a list of the tiers that exist on the standalone deployment.
+   Use :mc:`mc ilm tier ls` with the ``--json`` flag to retrieve a list of the tiers that exist on the standalone deployment.

    .. code-block:: shell
       :class: copyable